- About us

 Located at 172 Meadow Road in Montague Center this 110 acre farm is in the heart of the rich Montague meadows.
 The soils in this part of Montague are rich alluvial soils that were deposited by the glacial melt flooding of the nearby Connecticut and Sawmill rivers.
 The fields are classified primarily as Hadley and Agawam soil series, which are considered to be among the most fertile soils in the world for growing vegetables!

-The farm stead dates back to at least the 1800’s.
-The farm stead consists of a large hay barn with a big vegetable packing wing, two tobacco barns and a classic New England farm house.
+The farmstead dates back to at least the 1800’s.
+The farmstead consists of a large hay barn with a big vegetable packing wing, two tobacco barns and a classic New England farm house.
 Until 2009 the farm has been owned by the Tuvek family.
 The land over the years has been rented out to a variety of farmers including stints growing cucumbers for pickles, tobacco and a multitude of other vegetables.
-With the sale of the property to Red Fire Farm in 2009, Ryan and Sarah are in the process of transitioning the land to certified organic practices.
-The farm offers great potential to bring organic farming and local vegetable production to the Montague Center community.
+With the sale of the property to Red Fire Farm in 2009, Ryan and Sarah transitioned the land to certified organic practices.